microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/02_Application_Deployment/README.md

-# Source Code Deployment
+# Application Deployment

-This folder contains a YAML script that can be used to upload functions into your [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) resource that you deployed in the previous step.
+This folder contains documentation on how to run the Digital Documentation Shipping Industry Solution

 ![Microservices Architecture](./References/architecture_function.jpg)